Robert Mayer

 History

-2006-07: He spent most of the season with Kloten U20 (Elite Jr. A), appearing in 30 games.
+2006-07: Robert Mayer spent most of the season with Kloten U20 (Elite Jr. A), appearing in 30 games.
 He also suited up for five games with the Swiss National U18 squad, posting a 2.17 goals against average and a .924 save percentage (best of tournament).

-2009-10: Assigned to the ECHL Cincinnati Cyclones.
-Split time with fellow rookie Jeremy Smith (NAS).
+2009-10: Mayer was assigned to the ECHL Cincinnati Cyclones.
+He split time with fellow rookie Jeremy Smith (NAS).
 Mayer spent the bulk of his season with Cincinnati of the ECHL, posting a .889 save percentage in 31 games.
 He was also given a game with Hamilton, only allowing 2 goals against with a .931 save percentage.

 2010-11: Mayer struggled as a 21-year-old in his first full AHL season with Hamilton.
 Pushed into the starting role after an injury to Bulldogs' starter and one-time NHL goalie Curtis Sanford, Mayer struggled in the starter's role and then saw limited action after AHL veteran Drew MacIntyre was signed.
 For the season, Mayer finished with a 9-10-2 record with a 3.06 GAA and .890 save percentage for a Hamilton team that won the AHL's North Division and advanced to the playoff semifinals.
 Mayer did not make any playoff appearances with MacIntyre starting all 20 games.